 The objectives of CNISP are to provide rates and trends of HAIs in Canadian healthcare facilities, thus enabling comparison of rates (benchmarking), and providing data that can be used in the development of national guidelines and to drive practice improvement initiatives.
 CNISP gathers data that is considered highly reliable yet covers only a very small fraction of the many healthcare facilities in Canada; most hospitals and all long-term care facilities are not currently able to participate in CNISP surveillance.
-CNISP lacks the human resources support and technical infrastructure it needs to reach its full potential, but the government has an opportunity in Budget 2019 to change that.
+CNISP lacks the human resources support and technical infrastructure it needs to reach its full potential, but the government has an opportunity in Budget 2020 to invest in valuable improvements.